Sometimes, Sweet’s syndrome (SS) can occur in an unusual form. This is called a disease variant.

-The most common and preferred treatment for NSD is oral steroid medication, e.g. prednisone.
-Intravenous (via a drip into a vein) steroids, e.g. methylprednisolone, will sometimes be given before starting oral steroids (Akiba et al, 2011: 142).
-Sometimes, other medications such as dapsone, or less commonly, colchicine will be considered.
-Read more here.
+The most common and preferred treatment for NSD is the oral steroid medication, prednisone.
+Intravenous (via a drip into a vein) steroids, e.g. methylprednisolone, are sometimes given before starting prednisone (Akiba et al, 2011: 142).
+Other medications include dapsone, colchicine, and ciclosporin has been used in low-risk MDS.

 Additional information: problems with diagnosis.